Beyond the Estimate: How to find a reputable Roofing Contractor

 - 3 min read

-A roof replacement is one of the most significant investments you’ll make in your home.
-While it’s tempting to simply hire the person with the lowest bid, your roof is your home’s first line of defense against the elements.
+A roof replacement is one of the most significant investments I’ll make in my home.
+While it’s tempting to hire the person with the lowest bid, my roof is my home’s first line of defense against the elements.
 Cutting corners now can lead to expensive leaks, structural damage, and a massive headache down the road.
+To ensure my investment is protected, I follow this guide to finding a reputable roofing contractor who will do the job right.

 1. Start with Local Roots